Ali-Husnain/ITC-Assignments/Codes/Prime/Readme.md

+#Prime Number:
-#This code indicates prime number.
-It also gives us factors of prime number and largest prime number.
+This code indicates prime number.It also gives us factors of a number and largest prime number.